markseuffert/yellow-todo/c-product-specification.md

-# Product specification for Datenstrom Yellow
+# Product specification for Datenstrom Yellow - Option C

 [This is a draft, the file is also available at yellow-publish](https://github.com/annaesvensson/yellow-publish/blob/main/product-specification.md).